 This is the important part!!
 It is easy to mix up which side of the line you need to cut from and it is very important to make sure you don’t do that so you get an accurate cut in the wood.
-The saw blade is narrow, but it does eat away some of the wood when it makes a cut, and that is called the kerf.
+The saw blade is narrow, but it does eat away some of the wood when it makes a cut, and that is called the saw blade’s kerf.
 If you put the blade on the wrong side, your board can be around 1/8″ (depending on your blade’s width) too short because it eats away the wood in that spot.
 I mark the waste side of the board with a “V” and then I know to line up the edge of the saw on that side of the mark.

 Now you line up your saw blade to the right of the mark.
 It looks like it is not accurate from this picture (the blade looks like it is slightly too much to the right) but it is because of the camera angle.
 You will be able to line yours up perfectly.
 The black arrow would be your pencil “V” mark.

 Here I stopped the cut before it went through to show you what I mean by the kerf.
 If you had put the blade on the wrong side of the mark, that much of your measurement would be cut away.
 This is true on any saw you use.
 The kerf is also the reason that you want to measure, mark, cut and repeat for every cut you make, rather than measuring and marking all your cuts and then cutting them.
 You are not going to be able to do that as accurately as you will be able by starting fresh after every cut.

 Begin with a sharp blade (I have an 80T blade on the miter saw and 40T on the circular saw).
 You might need to clean off the blades if you are cutting a lot of pine because of sap build up (I’ve never done this, but I’ve heard that).
 Use a smooth motion and constant, steady speed for a smooth cut.
 If you smell a burning smell then speed up–if you are getting rough cuts then slow down.
 And practice makes perfect!